MuhmmtKara-zz/C-and-Cplus/README.md

 # C-and-Cplus
-This projects are made with c++ and c by me.
+These projects are made with c++ and c by me.